pcibraro/bff-auth0-netcore/README.md

 ## Conclusion

 The BBF pattern is an ideal solution for authentication if you can afford to pay some extra money for having a dedicated backend.
 It will help you avoid some headches when dealing with access tokens and how to keep them safe on your client side application.
+The backend will do all the heavy lifting, so you can focus only on UI/UX concerns in the frontend.